MediaMarktSaturn/helm-charts/README.md

 ## Contributing

-Contributions of any kind are welcome and very much appreciate!
+Contributions of any kind are welcome and very much appreciated!

 ### Update Charts